sundowndev/underbase/docs/module-usage.md

 Executing this will create a migration named `Users` for collection `users` attached to the migration `1.0`.

-When being ran for the first time, this will create a MongoDB collection named `migrations` to store the current state of migrations.
+When being run for the first time, this will create a MongoDB collection named `migrations` to store the current state of migrations.